MOTR Core 42 Courses

 Typically Offered: Fall, Spring.

 Course Description: A general introduction to statistics for students whose academic interests involve the analysis and interpretation of data.
 Emphasis is placed on the development of statistical thinking and the use of technology.
 Topics include graphical and numerical methods for summarizing univariate and bivariate data, basic probability, discrete and continuous probability distributions, linear regression, characteristics of good study designs, confidence intervals and hypothesis testing.
 Course content is equivalent to MAT 111E.
-Prerequisite(s): ACT math subscore of at least 22; a sufficient score on the math placement exam; a minimum grade of C in MAT110E/110 or higher; departmental approval.
+Prerequisite(s): ACT math subscore of at least 22; a sufficient score on the math placement exam; a minimum grade of C in MAT 110 or MAT 110E or higher; departmental approval.

 CORE 42: MOTR MATH 110; Statistical Reasoning (attribute MO41)